Becoming a Nurse Practitioner

-Nurse practitioners are advanced practice registered nurses (RNs) who provide advanced nursing care in a variety of specialized practices.
+So you think you might like to become a nurse practitioner?
+Nurse practitioners are advanced practice registered nurses who provide advanced nursing care in a variety of specialized practices.
 They perform examinations relevant to their specialty, make assessments and diagnoses, order or perform diagnostic tests, perform minor surgical procedures, provide medical treatment and prescribe medications under the supervision of a licensed doctor.
 Many work hours may be spent standing, and lifting or turning of patients might sometimes be required.

 |Degree Fields||Nursing (for undergraduate); specialty area for nurse practitioner graduate program|

 |Licensure and Certification||All RNs/nurse practitioners must be licensed; certification required for advanced practice nurses; current basic life support for healthcare providers certification required|

 |Key Skills||Use of data entry, word processing, and automated medical records programs; knowledge of specialized medical equipment such as EKG units, intravenous infusion pumps, nebulizers, cardiac monitors and oxygen analyzers according to specialty|

 Sources: CareerBuilder.com job listings (September 2012), U.S. Bureau of Labor Statistics, American Nurses Credentialing Center.